RESEARCH, ORGANISING INFORMATION, COMMUNICATIONS

 - BAPAM: re-brand; all print and online comms including the posters and reminder cards ‘Are you suffering for your art’; creation of the original online directory of health practitioners specialising in performers’ health.

-- The Space: learning and production support offering for the ‘creative adventure’ – a partnership of the BBC and Arts Council England.
+- The Space: learning and production support offering for the pilot, a BBC and Arts Council England partnership.

 - Noise & musicians’ hearing: research, partnership and publication project.